Sugathakumari: Social activism

 A committed conservationist, Sugathakumari served as the secretary of the Society for Conservation of Nature, Thiruvananthapuram.
 In the late 1970s she led a successful nationwide movement, known as Save Silent Valley, to save some of the oldest natural forests in the country, the Silent Valley in Kerala, from submersion as a result of a planned hydroelectric project.
 Her poem Marathinu Stuthi (Ode to a Tree) became a symbol for the protest from the intellectual community and was the opening song of most of the Save Silent Valley campaign meetings.
 She was the founding secretary of the Prakrithi Samrakshana Samithi, an organisation for the protection of nature.
-She was also actively involved with various women's movements of the 1970s and served as the chair of the Kerala State Women's Commission.
+She was also actively involved with various women's movements of the 1970s and served as the chairperson of the Kerala State Women's Commission.

 Sugathakumari also founded Abhaya (refuge), an organisation that provides shelter to female mental patients, after being appalled at conditions in the government-run mental hospital in Thiruvananthapuram.
 Three women led by social activist and artist G. Geetha, demanded a probe into the rape of a Dalit inmate woman by two counselors and the hostel warden of 'Abhaya' in 2002.

 Sugathakumari received the Bhattia Award for Social Science, the Sacred Soul International Award, the Lakshmi Award for social service, and the first Indira Priyadarshini Vriksha Mitra Award from the Government of India for her efforts in environmental conservation and afforestation.

 Personal life

 Sugathakumari's husband Dr. K. Velayudhan Nair (died 2003) was an educationist and writer who was an expert in educational psychology.
 They had a daughter, Lekshmi Devi.
 Sugathakumari's elder sister Hridayakumari was a literary critic, orator and educationist.
+Her younger sister B. Sujatha Devi was also a writer.
 The Kerala government declared Sugathakumari's ancestral house, Vazhuvelil Tharavadu, as a protected monument on her 84th birthday.

 Sugathakumari died on 23 December 2020, due to complications from COVID-19 during the COVID-19 pandemic in India, at the Government Medical College, Thiruvananthapuram, thirty days short from her 87th birthday.
 She was cremated with full state honours at Santhikavadam crematorium in Thiruvananthapuram on the same day.